Olusola Friday

 Olushola Friday (born 28 February 1990) is a Nigerian male weightlifter, competing in the 94 kg category and representing Nigeria at international competitions.
 He participated at the 2014 Commonwealth Games in the 94 kg event.

+Friday served a four-year competition ban from 2020 to 2024 from Sport Ireland and Weightlifting Ireland for two anti-doping rule violations.
+The violations were for the use of a prohibited substance (nandrolone and for refusing to submit to a test.